SanteyneEmbeddedSystems/C_Patterns_For_OOD/README.md

 | - ...                         |           | - ...                         |
 |-------------------------------|           |-------------------------------|
 ```

+_Note : to ease readability, parameters of the operations and attributes are
+skipped._

 The association is implemented by a constant reference to the linked object.
 The symbol of the referenced object is the name of the association.